hynek/svcs/docs/glossary.md

     The business code doesn't use those services directly, but only through interfaces that are called *ports* here.

-    Now a service locator like *svcs* can be used to register factories for those interfaces such that the business code can use the services as *adapters* to the real world (e.g., query a database) without knowing what they are and where they come from.
+    Now a service locator like *svcs* can be used to register factories for those interfaces such that the business code can use the services as *adapters* to the real world (for example, query a database) without knowing what they are and where they come from.

     It is therefore a special case of the {term}`Dependency Inversion Principle`.